Researchably’s AI parses medical research for pharmaceutical companies

 “Working with Researchably is looking into the future of the pharmaceutical industry.
 Reviewing scientific information is fundamental to everything we do, and they are disrupting how that happens, making it much faster, far simpler, and much more accurate,” said a Sanofi communications lead involved with the pilot.

-Researchably raised $100,000 million in funding in June, after completing a year in the University of Southampton’s Future Worlds accelerator.
+Researchably raised $100,000 in funding in June, after completing a year in the University of Southampton’s Future Worlds accelerator.